 Many public authorities - referred to as program partners - collaborate to deliver the environmental watering program.
 Waterway managers - catchment management authorities (CMAs) and Melbourne Water - are the regional planning and delivery arm of the program.
-In consultation with local communities, waterway managers develop environmental watering proposals for the rivers and wetlands in their region.
+In consultation with Traditional Owners and local communities, waterway managers develop environmental watering proposals for the rivers and wetlands in their region.
 Waterway managers also order water for the environment from storage managers, and they monitor the outcomes of releases.
+The VEWH is committed to strengthening the role of Traditional Owners as program partners into the future.

-The VEWH decides where water for the environment will be used, carried over or traded, to get maximum benefit for the state's waterways.
-In northern Victoria, the VEWH works with the Commonwealth Environmental Water Office, the Murray-Darling Basin Authority (MDBA) and the New South Wales and South Australian governments to prioritise and coordinate how and where water for the environment is used to maintain and improve the health of the connected waterways of the Murray-Darling Basin.
+The VEWH decides where water for the environment will be used, carried over or traded to get maximum benefit for the state's waterways.
+In northern Victoria, the VEWH works with the Commonwealth Environmental Water Office, the Murray-Darling Basin Authority (MDBA) and the New South Wales and South Australian governments to prioritise and coordinate how and where water for the environment is used to maintain and improve the health of the connected waterways of the Murray-Darling Basin

-Public land managers (such as Parks Victoria, DELWP and Traditional Owner land management boards) are closely involved in planning and delivering water for the environment on public land (such as state forests and national parks).
-Their responsibilities include controlling infrastructure (such as pumps, outlets, gates and channels) and public signage.
-Some environmental watering also occurs on private land, in partnership with landholders or corporations.
+Public land managers (such as Parks Victoria, DELWP and Traditional Owner land management boards for jointly managed parks) are closely involved in planning and delivering water for the environment on public land (such as state forests and national parks).
+Their responsibilities include controlling water-delivery infrastructure (such as pumps, outlets, gates and channels) and public signage.
+Some delivery of water for the environment also occurs on private land, in partnership with landholders or corporations.